 In Section 2 we introduce our family and state the main theorem, which is proved in Section 3.
-In Section 4 we present precise calculations for a Markov subfamily of our family.
-In Section 5, we show computational results for some pdfs of the W_a maps when a is small.
+In Section 4, we show computational results for some pdfs of the W_a maps when a is small.

 2. Family of W_a maps and the main result